Pedro Escarfullery: Baseball Career, Bio, and College Record

 Playing Style and Physical Tools

-One honest part of covering Pedro Escarfullery’s story is acknowledging the limits of what is publicly available.
-His collegiate statistics from both Post University and Fisher College are not in any publicly accessible database with full-season lines.
-Roster pages confirm he was present and active, but ERA, batting average, home runs, and strikeout totals are not on record.
+Full-season statistics from Escarfullery’s time at both Post University and Fisher College are not in any publicly accessible database.
+Roster pages confirm his presence, his jersey numbers, and his listed positions — but ERA, batting average, on-base percentage, and strikeout totals are not on public record.

-For anyone researching Pedro Escarfullery, the public record gives a clear enough picture: a talented player from Waterbury who earned his roster spot at two collegiate programs, drew attention from a respected scouting platform, and brought measurable physical tools to every field he played on.
+The public record is clear enough: a talented amateur baseball player from Waterbury, Connecticut, who earned his roster spots, drew attention from a respected scouting platform, and brought measurable tools to the programs he played for.

 Where is Pedro Escarfullery from?

 He was born and raised in Waterbury, Connecticut.
-He attended Crosby High School before moving on to collegiate baseball.
+He attended Crosby High School before playing collegiate baseball at Post University and Fisher College.

 What position did Pedro Escarfullery play?

-He played primarily as an outfielder at Post University and was listed as a right-handed pitcher at Fisher College.
+He was listed as an outfielder at Post University and as a right-handed pitcher at Fisher College.
+His scouting profile at the high school level identified him as both.

-No public record shows him signing with a professional team or being selected in the MLB draft.
+No public record shows him signing with a professional organization or being selected in the MLB amateur draft.

-He attended Post University in Waterbury and later transferred to Fisher College, where he played for the Fisher Falcons.
+He attended Post University in Waterbury, Connecticut, then transferred to Fisher College in Boston, where he played for the Fisher Falcons.

 How tall is Pedro Escarfullery?

-He stands 6’3″ and weighed between 200 and 225 pounds across his collegiate career.
+He stands 6’3″ and was listed at between 200 and 225 pounds across his collegiate career.